Outdoor Water Activities in San Mateo County & Silicon Valley

 Hang ten!
 Always wanted to experience the thrill of surfing on the Pacific coast?
 You’re in luck!
 Numerous beaches in San Mateo County offer surf access!
 Starting with Linda Mar State Beach in Pacifica, this popular beach is always packed with surfers and it includes a recreation trail, surf camps, and lessons for beginners and restrooms with showers.

 Meanwhile, down in Half Moon Bay, surfers can visit Surfer’s Beach located next to Pillar Point Harbor.
-This beach under the right conditions creates a nice surf break, perfect for those looking to catch some waves.
+This beach under the right conditions creates a nice surf break, perfect for those looking to experience surfing in Half Moon Bay.
 The beach also offers restrooms and restaurants are located nearby.
+Another great spot is Mavericks Beach, the setting for the famous "Mavericks Surfing Competition".

 To learn more about beaches in San Mateo County, please click here.